-the charge of nature
+Feeling the Energy: the charge of nature in all senses

 The immersive art installation created using 500 meters of copper, designed by the international design and innovation firm CRA - Carlo Ratti Associati with the collaboration of Italo Rota, arrives at its final destination, the Dynamo Camp in Tuscany, following a tour that included Milan, Madrid, Sanremo and Bergamo.
 Together, we examine what makes it unique and how it engages the environment and people with which it comes into contact.